forestgrape/people_interactions/conflicts/conflicts_in_the_levant/palestine_israel_in_conflict.md

 # Palestine and Israel in Conflict 2023

-This page is about the escalation of violence triggered by attacks led by Hamas against Israel on 7.10.2023.
-Namely the attacks out of Gaza by Hamas and other groups against Israel, Israel's repulsion of the attacks and Israel's Invasion into Gaza and violence in the West Bank.
+Topics on the escalation of violence triggered by attacks led by Hamas against Israel on 7.10.2023 are considered.
+> The escalation of violence has three phases: the attacks out of Gaza by Hamas and other groups against Israel, Israel's repulsion of the attacks and Israel's Invasion into Gaza and violence in the West Bank.

 > Selected topics considered relevant for the current situation in Israel and Palestine  are listed/discussed.